Day of the Dead on trend for Halloween

+Make no bones about it, this is the hot look for Halloween.

-If you want to look on trend for Halloween, then a spine-tingling homage to the Day of the Dead is the way to go.
+If you want to look on trend for Halloween, then a spine-tingling homage to Mexico's Day of the Dead festival is the way to go.

 "It's a huge trend at the minute, although not actually anything to do with Halloween," Norfolk artist Kate Elgood said.
 "The beauty of the look is that it can be as simple or ornate as you wish."